-The Faculty for Homeless and Inclusion Health is an multi-disciplinary network focused on health care for homeless and excluded people.
+The Faculty for Homeless and Inclusion Health is a multi-disciplinary network focused on health care for people experiencing homeless and other excluded groups.

 Led by Dr Nigel Hewett and hosted by Pathway, the network brings together clinicians and people with experience of homelessness, who care and re-affirm the fundamental right for all patients to be treated with dignity, compassion and respect.